-Week one: FOUNDERs OF FIVE TALENTS
+FOUNDERs OF FIVE TALENTS

 Martyn Minns - We are delighted to honor Impact Makers like Martyn Minns.
 As the founding Chairman of Five Talents, Martyn has helped to mobilize churches around the world to support microenterprise development for the most vulnerable poor.
 Martyn's faith, sacrifice, and dedication continue to inspire.
 Martyn has been involved with Five Talents throughout our twenty year history and continues to serve on our International Board.
 Thank you Martyn for your vision in helping to start and grow Five Talents.
 Join us in celebrating!

 Diane Knippers was a founding board member of Five Talents and coined the organization's name.
 She was drawn to Jesus' Parable of the Talents and the importance of recognizing and putting to good use God-given resources to advance God's purposes in the world.
 Diane was passionate about equipping entrepreneurs in developing countries with the knowledge, tools and sense of self worth necessary to transform their communities into places that thrive.
 At Five Talents we celebrate Diane's legacy and carry on her desire to empower the poor.